The Realities of Dementia and Estate Planning

 A compelling article from Financial Advisor, “The Limits of Financial and Estate Planning for Dementia,” provides a combination of personal experience with the estate and financial planning that is so critical, when dementia strikes a beloved family member.

 The father was an extremely intelligent man, with a master’s degree in engineering and an MBA from a prestigious business school.
-When diagnosed with dementia, he and family members moved quickly to ensure that the correct documents were in place, working with a trusted estate planning attorney.
+When diagnosed with dementia, he and family members moved quickly to ensure that the correct documents were in place, working with a trusted estate planning attorney in New Jersey.
 The family’s plan worked well, as his father was able to be active for the early stages of the disease and never injured himself or anyone else.

 The elderly, and especially those with dementia, are very vulnerable.
 They can make poor decisions and are targets of scam artists.
 There were attempts to scam this gentleman, but the damage was minimal, because there was good planning and good execution of the plan, as well as safeguards.